 For example, researchers from the Australian School of Business conducted a leadership study with over 5,600 participants from 77 different organizations.
 They found that compassionate leaders consistently boosted employee productivity, employee morale and bottom line profitability.
-They also found that “low level” managers, the managers who interact with employees on a day to day basis, make a bigger impact than the CEO.
+They also found that “low level” managers, the managers who interact with employees on a day-to-day basis, make a bigger impact than the CEO.

+So how do you become a compassionate leader?—a leader that inspires action and respect?
 According to Thupten Jinpa, a well respected scholar and the Dalai Lama’s longtime English translator, there are three core pillars.

-Pillar #1: Cognitive Understanding
+1. Cognitive Understanding

 In order to lead, you need to conceptually understand the problems, situations and decisions your peers and employees are facing.
 People around you want to know that you “get” their challenges.
 You know the facts.
 Without a solid cognitive understanding of what’s going on, followers won’t be able to connect with you around their projects and problems.

-Pillar #2: Affective (Emotional) Understanding
+2. Affective (Emotional) Understanding